Patent Attorney & Attorney at Law

 After law school and working in a New York City patent law firm, for four years Gerry practiced as an in-house patent attorney for Rohm and Haas Company, a multinational chemical company, now a division of Dow.
 Then, as a Deputy Attorney General of Pennsylvania, he conducted litigation on behalf of the Commonwealth, primarily involving antitrust or utility regulation.
 Later, as a trial attorney with the U.S. Department of Justice, Antitrust Division, he participated in civil and criminal investigations and complex litigation, including a trial of five pharmaceutical companies accused of fraud on the U.S. Patent Office.

 He returned to private practice in 1982.
 At the beginning of that year, Gerry founded the legal journal Biotechnology Law Report along with publisher Mary Ann Liebert.
-Since then he has continuously served as its editor-in-chief.
+Since then he has continuously served as its founding editor.

 Since the early days of 1982, Gerry has been an avid advocate of computer-mediated communication, which has now become commonplace on the Internet.
 Via computer, he has taught intellectual property management on the University of Phoenix online campus.
 He has been an active member of the Global CyberLaw Network and the International Technology Law Association.
 From 1994 to 1999 he served as the sysop for intellectual property/legal matters in the Ideas, Inventions & Innovations Forum, on CompuServe.
 Gerry also serves on the advisory board of The Licensing Journal.